Click on the thumbnail to view hardiness zones.

 RED PRAIRIE SPY University of Minnesota, 1940.
 A 3" red apple with creamy white flesh and a juicy, flavorful taste.
 An extremely long storing apple ripening in October.
 A biennial bearer that is a good substitute for Braeburn.
-Very slow to come into production, often taking 6 to 8 years.
-Available on standard rootstock.
+Fruit quality may actually omprove with storage.
+Available on semi-dwarf rootstock.
 Growing zones 4-7.

 RED REGENT (Daniels Red Duchess x Delicious) University of Minnesota, 1963.
 A very popular Minnesota apple.
 Fruit is 2 ½” to 3" in size with a distinctive shoulder and a bright red color.
 Flesh is juicy and crisp, with an outstanding balance of sweet and tart.
 Excellent for eating and baking.
 A good storing apple.
 Available on semi-dwarf rootstock.
 Growing zones 4 to 7.
 Photo courtesy of Bailey Nuseries Inc.

 SNOWSWEET (Sharon x Connell Red) University of Minnesota.
 A newer release, this 3" bright red apple is deliciously sweet and crisp with distcintive buttery overtones.
 Many of the excellent charcateristics of Connell Red are evident in the fruit quality.
 Slow to oxidize when cut.
 A good storing apple for eating and baking.
 Unsuitable as a pollinator for Connel Red and Fireside.
-Available on standard and semi-dwarf rootstock.
+Available on standard rootstock.
 Growing zones 4 to 7.

 SWEET SIXTEEN (MN447 x Northern Spy) University of Minnesota, 1978.
 Medium sized red striped apple with a crisp, juicy texture.
 Excellent sweet, unusual flavor – like cherry candy.
 An outstanding dessert apple, it can be slow to come into bearing, as much as 6 to 8 years on standard rootstocks.
 Stores well.
-Available on dwarf rootstock.
+Available on semi-dwarf rootstock.
 Growing zones 3b to 7.

 WODARZ From North Dakota State University and R.L.
 Wodarz family.
 Considered to be one of the hardier apples, Wodarz has an uneven shape and yellow to green skin with a pink blush ripening in late September and early October.
 Flesh is white, firm, mild and sweet.
 Use for eating or baking.
 Stores up to 3 months.
 Available on standard rootstock.
 Growing zones 3 to 6.